Codimension-one foliations on adjoint varieties: Rational homogeneous varieties

-Every parabolic subgroup of $G$ can be obtained in this way, see \cite[Theorem 7.8]{ottaviani}.
-Consequently, the parabolic subgroups of a simple group can be completely described in terms of the Dynkin diagram of its Lie algebra.
-Moreover, $ P $ is \emph{maximal} if the subset $A$ consists of a single root.
-In this case, $X=G/P$ is a Fano variety of Picard rank one and the embedding defined by the generator of the Picard group $\mathcal{O}_X(1)$ is the minimal $G$-equivariant embedding of $X$ in a projective space.
+The corresponding parabolic subgroup $P_A \subset G$ is the subgroup whose Lie algebra is $\mathfrak{p}_A$.
+Every parabolic subgroup of $G$ arises in this way; see \cite[Theorem 7.8 and Corollary 7.10]{ottaviani}.
+Consequently, the parabolic subgroups of a simple Lie group can be completely described in terms of the Dynkin diagram of its Lie algebra.
+Moreover, $P_A$ is \emph{maximal} if the subset $A$ consists of a single root.
+In this case, $X = G/P_A$ is a Fano variety of Picard rank one; for a full description of the parabolics subgrous, see \cite[Proposition 10.4]{ottaviani}.